 When Heather rejoined Berger Kahn in 2010, she participated in the Yorba Linda Water District wildfire subrogation case and helped her insurance carrier client obtain one of California’s 10 largest judgments in 2012.

-Now entering her 19th year of practice, Heather continues to focus on insurance coverage and litigation.
+With over 20 years of practice, Heather continues to focus on insurance coverage and litigation.

-In her free time, Heather enjoys walking her two-small rescue dogs, reading and watching her sons play volleyball and water polo on their national teams.
+In her free time, Heather enjoys walking her two small rescue dogs, reading and watching her sons play volleyball and water polo on their national teams.

 Loyola Law School (JD 1998)